 4. You are responsible for your own happiness.

-3. Instagram isn't real life, people aren't perfect, no one actually loves those gummy bear hair vitamins (do they?)
+3. Instagram isn't real life, people aren't perfect, no one actually loves Sugar Bear hair vitamins (do they?)
 Put your phone down and live a little - comparison is the thief of joy.

 2. "Why the f*ck not me? should be your motto."
 (Another piece of advice from my girl Mindy K 💖)